4 Ways to Make The School Run With a Baby Easier

 The school run is never any parent’s favourite time of the day but it’s a necessary evil.
 If there are any ways we can make it easier and less stressful, bring it on!

 Be PreparedNo school run will ever go smoothly if you're not getting everything ready the night before.
-So make sure that all bags are packed, uniforms are ready and school shoes are by the door.
-Then make sure that you have everything for the little ones ready too.
-So put clothes out, nappies, wipes and feeding equipment too.
-Have a changing bag packed and by the door (better still, under the pram) and don’t forget the SnoozeShade too.
-Use your pouch to store it away under the pram or in your bag, so you know where it is and so it’s ready to go.
+So, make sure that all bags are packed, uniforms are ready and school shoes are by the door.
+Then make sure that you have everything for your baby ready too; clothes, nappies, wipes and feeding equipment.
+Have a changing bag fully stocked and ready beside the door (better still, under the pram) and don’t forget your SnoozeShade.
+Store it under the pram in its handy pouch so it’s ready to go.

 Get this all organised before you go to bed; you can also set the breakfast table, pop a wash on and fill the kettle.
 If you need a checklist, write one out and put it somewhere you’ll see it in the morning.
 You’ll sleep easier knowing all of this is sorted, trust us.

 Snacks, Snacks, Snacks!

 Parents of toddlers know that leaving the house without ample snacks is a recipe for disaster.
 When it comes to the school run, snacks are essential.
 Fill a few small, lidded pots like these clever ones with healthy snacks to keep your toddler occupied and amused on the school run and don’t forget a drink too!

 The time that you have to leave the house and get to school is non-negotiable, so tweak your routine to fit around your older child’s timetable.
 It’s a really good idea to try to time your baby’s first nap to coincide with the school run, so that you can get it out of the way while you’re on the run.
 That way, you avoid an over-tired baby, and you don’t need to wake them from their nap to leave the house.